Here’s which Amex cards I’m applying for and when to get triple the free cash.

 My welcome bonus strategy

-My decision is affected by a couple of dates.
+I was eligible for a new Amex welcome bonus in the spring of 2022.
+My decision on the first card was affected by a couple of dates.
 First, the two-year anniversary since I last had an Amex in my name, and then the end date for a boosted offer for the BA Premium Plus card.
-This is a gap of just 28 days!
+That was a gap of just 28 days!

-That doesn’t give me enough time to spend £2,000 on the Nectar card, so I’m going for the Platinum Cashback.
-I’ll spend as much as I can (of my everyday spending) and earn 5% for this first month.
+It didn’t give me enough time to spend £2,000 on the Nectar card, so I went for the Platinum Cashback.
+I spent as much as I could (of my everyday spending) to earn 5% for this first month.

-In an ideal world I’d have had the full three months to spend, but I’ve done the maths and the extra 15,000 Avios outweighs further spending at 5%.
+In an ideal world I’d have had the full three months to spend, but doing the maths showed the extra 15,000 Avios outweighed further spending at 5%.
 Just about.
+Obviously I could have waited to see if a promoted offer came later, but I decided to grab it then.